Virgin Islands Catamaran

 Charter costs range widely depending on the yacht, location, season, number of guests, distance cruised, days spent in ports, and the level of luxury provided.

 Most of our sailing yachts, and some of our power yachts, are all-inclusive.
-This means that the charter rate includes your Captain, Chef / Hostess, three meals aboard each day with wine, snacks, full ships bar (including cocktails, beer, wine and sodas), water toys, cruising permits and all on deck amenities.
+This means that the charter rate includes your Captain, Chef/Hostess, three meals aboard each day with wine, snacks, full ships bar (including cocktails, beer, wine and sodas), water toys, cruising permits and all on deck amenities.
 The only additional expense for you are if you would like vintage wines, champagne, optional dockage and communication (using the yacht's cell or satellite phone).
-Crew gratuity is also additional (customary 15%).
+Crew gratuity is also additional (customary 15% of the charter fee).

 The larger power yachts are plus expenses (we will notify you if the yacht is plus expenses in our quote).
 This means that addition to the charter fee you will also be asked to pay an Advance Provisioning Allowance of 25-30% of the charter fee.
 This is given to the yacht in cash prior to your charter to allow the Captain to buy fuel and provision the yacht with food and drinks per your preferences.
 At the end of the charter, the captain will produce full accounts of all expenditure.
 You will either be refunded excess money not used or asked to pay any additional costs which exceeded the Advance Provisioning Allowance.